arktronic/docker-ubuntu-graphical/README.md

 #### 1.0

-Original release, based on Ubuntu 18.04. **CAUTION: uses a hard-coded RDP certificate!**
+- Original release, based on Ubuntu 18.04
+- **CAUTION: uses a hard-coded RDP certificate!**

 #### 2.0

 - Based on Ubuntu 20.04
 - Includes support for audio over RDP (somewhat buggy; help is appreciated)
 - Generates new SSH host key and RDP certificate on first run

+#### 2.1

+- Reduce number of intermediate images
+- Fix manpages
+- Install `bash-completion` and `command-not-found`